-- Location Position the equipment in a location that does not artificially increase the operating temperature of the batteries. - Conditioning guideline Condition the battery when a Condition Battery A or Condition Battery B message is shown on the monitor screen.
+- Location Position the equipment in a location that does not artificially increase the operating temperature of the batteries. - Conditioning guideline Condition the battery when a Condition monitor battery message is shown on the monitor screen.
 The condition cycle recalibrates the electronic fuel gauge.